Laying the Groundwork for Strong Mobile Home Foundations

-- All manufactured or mobile home foundations should be up to safety code, including those imposed by HUD.
+- All manufactured or mobile home foundations should be up to safety code.
 All of the above foundation types are HUD-compliant when installed correctly, though some other forms of foundation, such as “ribbon” foundation, have been phased out and are no longer considered safe for manufactured homes.

 - If you live in a manufactured home community or mobile home park, they may have specific guidelines on foundations for new or existing mobile homes within their park.